 I do not feel the need to stay within the structure of one genre, but my work falls between what might be seen as traditional forms of art and expression.
 I am not a painter but I work with surface and texture, I am not a sculpture but I work with scale and form, I am not an actor but physicality can direct my work, I am not a writer but text and emotion are important in all I do, I am not a musician but sound and beauty influence all aspects of what I make.
 I experiment and get excited with the processes and investigations; the storytelling and the memories I uncover which might lead me to useful outcomes, discoveries that can be used within my work, be they practical, material, physical or emotional and stories letting myself free and challenging myself.

-My most recent work comes to exist via performance and research, and in its outcomes uses installation to express and show the discoveries I am making, usually in a site-specific space, the space that influenced the work from the first momentt.
+My most recent work comes to exist via performance, research, collaboration and discussion, and in its outcomes uses installation to express and show the discoveries I am making, usually in a site-specific space, the space that influenced the work from the first momentt.
 I like to give the viewer or participant an opportunity to get in amongst the piece, to find another atmosphere or space within what might be expected or imagined for the space the work inhabits.
 To experience illusions, perhaps aurally, as well as visually within the space.
 To make an evocative space which sits somewhere between the private and the public, mirroring the processes that I use to express and interpret the emotions used to make the work.

-Copyright Frankie Burr 2014 © All Rights Reserved
+All words, images, sounds and video are copyright Frankie Burr 2014 © All Rights Reserved